First Ladies National Historic Site

 First Ladies National Historic Site is a United States National Historic Site located in Canton, Ohio.
 During her residency in Washington, D.C.
 Mary Regula, wife of Ohio representative Ralph Regula, spoke regularly about the nation's first ladies.
 Recognizing the paucity of research materials available she created a board to raise funds and for a historian to assemble a comprehensive bibliography on American first ladies.
 From these inspirations came a National First Ladies’ Library, established in 1996, and the First Ladies National Historic Site.

-Operations
+Overview

-Established in 2000 to commemorate all the United States First Ladies, the First Ladies National Historic Site comprises two buildings: the Education & Research Center and the Ida Saxton McKinley historic home, which preserves the home of Ida McKinley, the wife of U.S. president William McKinley.
+Established in 2000 to commemorate all the United States First Ladies, the First Ladies National Historic Site comprises two buildings: the Education & Research Center and the preserved historic home of Ida Saxton McKinley, the wife of U.S. president William McKinley.
+The brick Victorian house, built in 1841 and modified in 1865, was Ida's birthplace and childhood home, and William McKinley later live with Ida in this house for over twenty years while he worked as a Canton attorney and a member of the U.S. House of Representatives.
+Three floors of the home can be viewed by ticketed guided tour.

+The Education & Research Center, housed in the former City National Bank Building (1895), offers three floors to the public at no charge.
+The first floor features a large exhibit hall of rotating exhibits as well as a small replica of the first White House Library created by First Lady Abigail Fillmore.
+This building also contains a small gift shop and the National Park Service Welcome Center which provides information and ticketed tours of the Saxton House.
+The second floor contains a space for children to learn about the First Ladies and the basement level features a theater and a smaller exhibit space.
+The top four floors contain conference rooms, office space, and storage that is closed to the public.

 The site is operated by the National First Ladies' Library in a partnership agreement with the National Park Service and managed by Cuyahoga Valley National Park.